danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Computer Vision/Local invariant feature/Detector.md

 Scaling changes the amount of features detectable
 ![[Pasted image 20230331131220.png]]
-Solution: applying a fixed-sized tool on different scaled and blurrier versions of the same image -> "SCALE SPACE" ==The blurrier the image, means the bigger the feature detected is.
-The more detailed the image, it means that the features is small, since it was filtered out in the other layers of the scale space.==
+Solution: applying a fixed-sized tool on different scaled and blurrier versions of the same image -> "SCALE SPACE" ==The blurrier the image, means the bigger the feature detected is.== The more detailed the image, it means that the features is small, since it was filtered out in the other layers of the scale space.
 ![[Pasted image 20230331131322.png]]
 Scale space must be realized with [[Gaussian Filter]] smoothing:
 $L(x,y,\sigma)=G(x,y,\sigma)*I(x,y)$, increasing the kernel size when shrinking the image.